lheisey/ppv-addons/README.txt

     * image_size [default thumbnail] - Set WordPress image size for display of featured image.
     * show_image [default yes] - Whether to display post featured image with the link to post.
     * use_wp_pagenavi [default yes] - Enables not using wp_pagenavi plugin.
+    * order [default DESC] - Whether to display posts in ascending (ASC) or descending (DESC) order.
+    * default_image (default ppv-default.jpg) - Image to display for posts that do not have a feature image set.

+* posts-alphabetical - Displays all posts alphabetically.
+Can show or not show featured images.
+Output list will be paged and use wp-navi module for pagination if module is active.
+Shortcode options:
+    * posts_per_page [default 24] - Set number of posts per page for paged output.
+    * image_size [default thumbnail] - Set WordPress image size for display of featured image.
+    * show_image [default yes] - Whether to display post featured image with the link to post.
+    * use_wp_pagenavi [default yes] - Enables not using wp_pagenavi plugin.
     * order [default ASC] - Whether to display posts in ascending (ASC) or descending (DESC) order.
     * default_image (default ppv-default.jpg) - Image to display for posts that do not have a feature image set.